-The International Clinical Research Fellowship (ICRF) program provides fellowships for U.S.-based medical students to take a year out from school to conduct mentored clinical research in developing countries.
+The International Clinical Research Fellowship (ICRF) program provided fellowships for U.S.-based medical students to take a year out from school to conduct mentored clinical research in developing countries.

-ICRF is administered through six U.S. medical schools with established programs in global health research.
-Each school is responsible for overseeing the selection of applicants and providing the mentored research experience.
-Each institution offers three fellowships per year.
+ICRF was administered through six U.S. medical schools with established programs in global health research.
+Each school was responsible for overseeing the selection of applicants and providing the mentored research experience.

 - Duke University School of Medicine and Duke Global Health Institute